bytecodealliance/javy/docs/docs-contributing-complex-data-types.md

 a UTF-8 byte array and using the previous solution.
 Other serialization formats can also be used to encode the structured data to a byte array.

-The examples below use Rust and Wasmtime to on the host however any programming language and WebAssembly runtime should support using the same approach.
+The examples below use Rust and Wasmtime on the host; however, any programming language and WebAssembly runtime should support using the same approach.

 ## For exported functions